mar-tusita/fruitionsite/README.md

 4. Replace the boilerplate code with this script: https://github.com/chernikovalexey/notion-site/blob/master/worker.js
 5. Adjust the slugs as well as page title and description
 6. Save and Deploy
-7. Click Triggers → Add Custom Domain → type in the domain name you've just bought
+7. Select your new worker → Settings → Triggers → Add Custom Domain → type in the domain name you've just bought
 8. You‘re live!